 The sequel, Princess Elizabeth’s Spy, was a New York Times bestseller and chosen by Oprah.com as “Mystery of the Week” and one of "Seven Compulsively Readable Mysteries (for the Crazy-Smart Reader),” as well as Target’s “Emerging Author” series.
-Princess Elizabeth’s Spy was awarded a 2012 Booky Award by BookGateway.com.
+It was nominated for the Macavity Award’s Sue Feder Historical Memorial Award.

 Susan graduated cum laude from Wellesley College, with departmental honors in English Literature and credits from cross-registered classes at MIT.
 She attended the Radcliffe Publishing Course at Harvard University.

-Her first job was as an intern at Random House for then-publisher Harold Evans before moving her way up the editorial ladder at Viking/Penguin and McGraw-Hill, and then becoming an associate editor at Dance Magazine.
+Her first job was as an intern at Random House for then-publisher Harold Evans, before moving her way up the editorial ladder at Viking/Penguin and McGraw-Hill, then becoming an associate editor at Dance Magazine.

 Her writing has been published in The Wall Street Journal, The Huffington Post, Fodor’s, Time Out New York, Time Out London, Publishers Weekly, Dance Magazine, and various publications of New York City Ballet.
 She’s also the author of two non-fiction books and a professional editor.